Mega TV (Malaysia): History

 Mega TV planned to added more five new channels by the end of 1996.
 In early 1997, Mega TV setup its own panel of censors to monitoring any of contents which should be aired on its platform.

 In May, Mega TV introduced a cat as its mascot and received approval from the Information Ministry to operated more five channels as an addition to existing five channels on its platform.

 In early September, it launched three self-packaged channels.
 The cable TV operator's subscription total increased to 125,000 subscribers by October 1997.

 In March 1998, Mega TV targets a total of 230,000 subscribers by the year-end.

 In September 1998, a CNN interview with Anwar Ibrahim was interrupted, which Mega TV said it was "an accident".
 The MoU between Mega TV and UIH Asia-Pacific Communications was ended on 12 October.

 In December, Mega TV ceased broadcast of ESPN, but assured that the channel will return on its platform.

 By January 1999, Mega TV ceased transmission in some areas in Kedah, Johor and Terengganu.

 Mega TV partnered with TV3 and MIMOS in August 1999 to incorporated a new wireless transmission technology for internet use.

 Mega TV added a 24-hour Tamil channel, Thangathurai (Golden Screen) on 11 October 1999 to target its Indian subscribers.

 In December 1999, Mega TV no longer carries HBO channel on its platform following the expiration of its contract with HBO Asia.
 By January 2000, Mega TV ceased broadcast on more different locations in six states in Malaysia.

 Faced with stiff competition from the Astro satellite television network which was launched seven months later, combined with the failures to expand its content, Mega TV ceased operations on 1 October 2001 as a result, leaving Astro as the one and only pay-TV service provider in Malaysia.
 Following Mega TV's shutdown, many of its subscribers have been switched to Astro.
-This comes after its parent company, the Malaysian Resources Corporation Berhad (MRCB) on the same date announced to divested itself from its media arm, namely TV3 and New Straits Times Press (NSTP) and transferring them to Profitune, which primarily focused on multimedia business before it went on to become Media Prima a year later, in 2002.
+This comes after its parent company, Malaysian Resources Corporation Berhad (MRCB) on the same date announced to divested itself from its media arm, namely TV3 and the New Straits Times Press (NSTP) and transferring them to Profitune, which primarily focused on multimedia business before it went on to become Media Prima a year later, in 2002.

 Channel listing

-At the time of launch, Mega TV offered the following channels:
+At the time of launch, in addition to terrestrial channels, Mega TV offered the following channels: